The Consultation Letters of Dr William Cullen (1710-1790) at the Royal College of Physicians of Edinburgh

 thinks himself a great deall better of the drops

 i. e.
-Elixir Guaiaci Volatile he had lately a stiffness &numbness in one
+Elixir Guaiaci Volatile he had lately a stiffness ↑&numbness↑ in one

-with a hard knot in his palm
+of his hands, (the right) with a hard knot in his palm

 of the size of a pea, which is quite well again, only the

-is a little affected since tho not so much as the
+left is a little affected since tho not so much as the

-was, I observed him one day looking amazingly
+right was, I observed him one day looking amazingly

 well his risus sardonicus being tolerably even when